dgcamblor/UMIvar/Doctorado/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy.md

 ## Cuestiones

+- Parece que está claro que los assays tumor-informed presentan resultados más sensibles (porque están centrados en las mutaciones específicas del tumor concreto y no en regio)

 ## Main advantages and disadvantages

 - Tumor-informed assays demand more time than tumor-naïve approaches for personalization.
 - As the tumor-informed approach employs a tissue sample for variant analysis, this enables the filtering of CHIP mutations found in cfDNA (decreasing false positive rates).
+- Tumor-informed assays are reported to have greater sensitivity than tumor-naive panels, even when they use large gene panels [@kasiImpactCirculatingTumor2022].
+A tumor-naïve panel may not cover variants found in some patients.
+- Tumor-naïve approaches assay

 ## Studies comparing both approaches

+%%TODO
+- [ ] Study the nature of these studies.
+Use several headings as needed
+%%

 - Comparison of tumor-informed and tumor-naïve sequencing assays for ctDNA detection in breast cancer [@santonjaComparisonTumorinformedTumornaive2023].